DexRobot/dexrobot_urdf/README.md

 Note: After launching the simulator, hit the 'Pause' button first, then 'Reset' to properly visualize the model in its initial configuration.

+## Models

+### Full Model

+The full model provides high-fidelity mesh files suitable for rendering and visualization.
+It includes detailed geometry for all components of the hand.

+### Simplified Model

+A simplified version optimized for simulation is also provided.
+This model reduces geometric complexity while maintaining kinematic accuracy, making it more efficient for physics simulations.
+Solidworks project files for these simplified models are included in the repository.

 ## Model Conventions

 ### Naming Convention